There are 3 calls, scheduled as followed:

 Getting a reference letter from a potential supervisor, does not mean, however, that in case the student passes STEP 2 of the selection process that s/he will automatically be supervised by the person of her/his choice.
 Decisions need to be made only during the official matching process.
 The tentative supervisor may change her/his mind and/or the prospective student might have found another supervisor.
 In the final selection step, only candidates with a supervisor who has agreed and confirmed the supervision will be eligible.

 We ask to submit one letter of recommendation, if possible already from the supervisor the prospective PhD student would like to work with in Switzerland.

 If applying under the sandwich model, a letter of recommendation from a (potential) co-supervisor in the LMIC is mandatory.

-During the electronic application process, the applicant will be asked to provide the contact details of (at least) one referee who will write a letter of recommendation.
-A request will be automatically sent to the referee and s/he must complete the recommendation form online.
-The application is only complete once the letter of recommendation has been received.
+During the electronic application process, the applicant will be asked to provide the contact details of (at least) one referee.
+Once the contact details are inserted, a request will be automatically sent to the referee.
+S/he then must complete the recommendation form online within the deadline.
+Your application is only valid when the letter of recommendation has been received on time.
 Therefore, we recommend contacting the referee ahead of time to have her/his approval that s/he will submit a recommendation until the application deadline.
 We also recommend confirming a valid email address with the referee.
 Once the referee has provided her/his recommendation, the applicant will be notified through the system.